The-Academic-Observatory/observatory-platform/docs/installation.md

 ## Installation type

 There are two types of installations. `local` and `terraform`.
 The `local` installation allows you to run the observatory platform on the locally installed machine.
 The `terraform` installation deploys the platform to the cloud.
 See the documentation section on Terraform deployment for more details.

 ## Installation via pip
+Users who just want to use the observatory platform are encouraged to install the platform through pip.
+For developers who want to edit the observatory platform, install from source instead.

-If you want to install the observatory platform through pip, make sure you install the system dependencies first.
+To install with pip, make sure you install the system dependencies first.
 Once the system dependencies are installed, we recommend creating a Python virtual environment and installing the observatory in that, i.e.,

 ```bash
 virtualenv venv  # Creates the virtual environment